-However, the problem may not be easily addressed whenever a folkloric collection is somewhat generic, namely comprised of any category objects and without origin limitation (Museum of Greek Folk Art, Peloponnesian Folklore Foundation) or there is only geographical limitation (Folklife and Ethnological Museum of Macedonia-Thrace).
+However, the problem may not be easily addressed whenever a folkloric collection is somewhat generic, namely comprised of any category objects and without origin limitation (Museum of Greek Folk Art, [ex] Peloponnesian Folklore Foundation, now Basil Papantoniou Foundation) or there is only geographical limitation (Folklife and Ethnological Museum of Macedonia-Thrace).
 In such case, the attempt to group the objects and the common characteristics thereof requires the identification of each physical object in such a way having due regard to:

 a) be unit of a category (all objects).

 b) have certain common features (attributes - local name, subject, size, material, etc.).

 c) be associated with some operations (time, place, person).

 The entire material - objects and documentation - should be classified in the respective units of the scientific collection (museum objects) and the archive (supporting documentation in the technical files) in accordance with classification schemes intended, under exhaustive study, to the ultimate objective of their furthermost permissible integration.
 In view of the above, the BPF has originally used the type of basic inventory used by the Museum of "Arts et Traditions Populaires" (ATP) and the ICOM standards, adapted to the needs of a regional/decentralized museum for the material documentation and registration requirements.
 The classification scheme developed is currently as follows: